FernanEd/blog_ssg/README.md

-# blog_ssg
+# BLOG SSG

 Experimental Blog SSG from MD files.
-No frameworks.
+No major frameworks.

+## Made with

+- Typescript
+- Markdown It
+- NodeJS